BritishTeapot/RailSheduler/README.md

 # Building

-- get or-tools for your OS (or-tools for linux are provided by default)
+- get or-tools for your OS
-- replace `src/or-tools` with your version (if needed)
+- replace `src/or-tools` with your version
 - cd into `src/build`
 - run `cmake ..`
 - run `make clean && make`